ietf-ccamp-wg/draft-ietf-ccamp-mw-topo-yang/draft-ietf-ccamp-mw-topo-yang.md

 XML: N/A; the requested URI is an XML namespace.
 ~~~~

-   It is proposed that IANA should record YANG module names in the "YANG
+   It is proposed that IANA record the YANG module names in the "YANG
    Module Names" registry {{!RFC6020}} as follows:

 ~~~~